amlparkinson/AMLP-Professional_Blog/content/project/PCA/index.md

 - Temperature (i.e. mean maximum August temperature),VPD (August), and climatic water deficit (CWD) have a very strong positive relationship with each other and a very strong negative relationship with annual precipitation.
 Both CWD and VPD depend on available water in the ecosystem.
 Thus, this strong trend is not surprising considering that one of the hottest months of the year in which there likely has not been rainfall in months is correlated with high VPD and high CWD.
 - Elevation has a strong negative relationship with temperature, VPD (August and January), and CWD, yet a moderate positive relationship with annua precipitation.
 As elevation increase, temperatures cool which would in turn redcude VPD and CWD.
 - Slope has a very strong negative relationship with flow accumulation and topographic wetness index (TWI).
-Slope is a component used to calculate TWI^2^.
+Slope is a component used to calculate TWI (2).
 High values of TWI and flow accumulation (where water accumulates) indicate wetter areas.
 A decrease in slope would be associated with higher TWI and flow accumulation values.

 <br>